yummyliu/SAR/_todoblog/2019-11-02-sharedbuffer的前世今生.markdown

 configuration is rather problematic because it'll affect other applications; also PostgreSQL itself doesn't always generally want this behavior, e.g. for temporary files it's undesirable.

+[checkpoint sort](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commitdiff;h=9cd00c457e6a1ebb984167ac556a9961812a683c)  sort by tablespace, relfilenode, fork and block number.  often result in a lot of writes that can be coalesced into one flush.